Docs / Getting Started / Dynamic IP setup

 Configure the network in ScoutDNS

-3. In the Net Address field, enter your fully qualified dynamic-DNS hostname (e.g. acme-hq.ddns.net) instead of a literal IP.
+3. In the Net address field, enter your fully qualified dynamic-DNS hostname (e.g. acme-hq.ddns.net) instead of a literal IP.
+A WAN has one address; the same field takes either.

 4. Save.

 The ScoutDNS Dynamic DNS updater service starts polling immediately, resolves the hostname, and registers the resulting IP.
-Refresh the Campus / Sites view to see the resolved IP.
+The hostname shows in the WAN row’s Dynamic DNS column, and the resolved address fills the Public IP column once the updater picks it up.

 How the sync works